jsy5484/Computation_Macro/README.md

   - Acceleration with Vaughan's Algorithm

 ## 4. DSGE modeling - a Real Business Cycle model
-  - Log-linearization and Kalman Filtering
+  - Use the Kalman Filtering and solve a RBC model

 ## 5. General Equilibrium Model without an Aggregate Shock
   - Aiyagari Model